NVIDIA/ChatRTX/ChatRTX_APIs/README.md

 2. Download and install [Microsoft] (https://www.microsoft.com/en-us/download/details.aspx?id=57467) MPI.
 You will be prompted to choose between an exe, which installs the MPI executable, and an msi, which installs the MPI SDK.
 Download and install both

 3. Install TensorRT-LLM wheel.
-Please take the wheel form(ChatRTX_0.3 branch) [here](https://gitlab-master.nvidia.com/winai/trt-llm-rag-windows/-/tree/ChatRTX_0.3/wheel?ref_type=heads).
+Please take the wheel(tensorrt_llm-0.9.0-cp310-cp310-win_amd64.whl) form [here](https://github.com/NVIDIA/ChatRTX/tree/release/0.4.0/ChatRTX_APIs/dist).

     ```
     cd wheel